 During the OOW 2019, co-founder and CTO of Oracle Larry Ellison announced the enhancements made to Oracle Autonomous Database, their “self-driving” database technology that runs in Generation 2 Oracle Cloud.

-The enhancements include a dedicated deployment option that provides the highest level of security, reliability and operational control for database workload and the availability of Oracle Cloud VMware Solution, that enables customers to migrate on-premises VMware environments to Oracle Generation 2 Cloud Infrastructure.
+The enhancements include a dedicated deployment option that provides the highest level of security, reliability and operational control for database workload and the availability of Oracle Cloud VMware Solution, which enables customers to migrate on-premises VMware environments to Oracle Generation 2 Cloud Infrastructure.
 Oracle’s latest technology is based on machine learning that automates upgrading, patching, and performing tuning tasks, eliminating human error and manual tuning.

-Oracle also announced a new release of Enterprise Manager, a tool to manage Oracle database and that provides expanded support for Oracle Autonomous Database.
+Oracle also announced a new release of Enterprise Manager, a tool to manage Oracle database that provides expanded support for Oracle Autonomous Database.